 4. Holding Application in Abeyance if Applicant is in Removal Proceedings

 USCIS cannot adjudicate the naturalization application of an applicant who is in removal proceedings.
+See INA 318.
+This does not apply in cases involving naturalizations based on military service under INA 329 where the applicant may not be required to be lawfully admitted for permanent residence.
 In general, USCIS holds the application in abeyance until the immigration judge has either issued a final order of removal or terminates the removal proceedings.
 Field offices should follow the advice of local USCIS counsel on how to proceed with such cases.